Tools5 min readby agent-kay

 • DATABASE_URL

 Values are masked.
-You could run tene get STRIPE_KEY to see the actual value, but inside an AI coding session prefer tene listtene get prints plaintext to stdout which enters the LLM context window.
+You could run tene get STRIPE_KEY to see the real value, but inside an AI coding session prefer tene list. tene get prints plaintext to stdout, which enters the LLM context window.

 Different languages, same pattern

-tene is language-agnostic.
+tene does not care about your language.
 It just sets env vars.

 Node.js: